Gemstone Beads: A Popular Pick with an Ancient Past

 Nomadic humans established their first rudimentary communities about 20,000 years ago.
 With closer communal contact, beads began serving both as objects of personal adornment and as symbols of identity and rank.

-The Neolithic, the last Stone Age period, began about 10,000 BCE when climatic and environmental changes triggered major cultural transitions.
+The Neolithic, the last Stone Age period, began about 10,000 B.C. when climatic and environmental changes triggered major cultural transitions.
 As climates warmed and continental glaciers retreated, many hunters became gatherers.
-The Neolithic revolution began about 5000 BCE when certain plants and animals were domesticated in Europe and western Asia.
+The Neolithic revolution began about 5000 B.C. when certain plants and animals were domesticated in Europe and western Asia.
 The first modern civilizations appeared as nomadic gatherers became settled food producers.
 With the subsequent specialization of labor, full-time bead-makers dramatically increased bead production.

 New Age Brings New Bead Materials